KYVENetwork/docs/docs/token_holders/delegating.md

 ### How to delegate?

-The easiest way to delegate into chain nodes is by using a block explorer which supports delegation.
+The easiest way to delegate to chain nodes is by using a block explorer which supports delegation.
 Such a block explorer is the _Ping_ explorer.
 The explorer can be found below for every network:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';